OpenNews/opennews-website/what/community/datareview/index.md

 And it's for projects where you:

 * already have data but aren't sure what to do next,
-* or already have data and think you've got the story too, but would really like to verify that your analysis is correct
+* or have the data and think you've got the story too, and would really like to verify that your analysis is correct

 ### When can I apply?

-If you have a project that you think would be a good candidate for peer review, [tell us about it now](https://docs.google.com/forms/d/e/1FAIpQLSeigaV1wvZOcokMGbC7xVUG8B2dGwZxNgxWgAc8VW1612KVMg/viewform)!
-Applications will be open through Oct.
-16.
+If you have a project that you think would be a good candidate for peer review, [tell us about it now](https://docs.google.com/forms/d/e/1FAIpQLSfEeIMKNff-unwgayinVkPjmHIbLoxSluUfjsCJIvHDKOD9FA/viewform)!

 ### Does this cost anything?